Work Experience Process

 NSCC’s Work-Integrated Learning & Co-op Student of the Year Awards

 Each year, NSCC recognizes exceptional students through the “Co-op Student of the Year” and “WIL Student of the Year” awards.
-If you or your employer wish to nominate you for these awards, you must initiate the application process via NSCC’s Student Awards portal During the application, your faculty and employer will be requested to support your candidacy by outlining the positive impact your made on the College and/or their organization during your work experience.
+If you or your employer wish to nominate you for these awards, you must initiate the application process via NSCC’s Student Awards portal.
+During the application, your faculty and employer will be requested to support your candidacy by outlining the positive impact you made on the College and/or their organization during your work experience.

 A dedicated committee will review the applications, and the award recipients will be honoured at their campus awards ceremony in June.
-With your consent, the winders of these awards will also be nominated for the prestigious CEWIL Canada award.
+With consent from the winners, they will also be nominated for the prestigious CEWIL Canada Student of the Year Award.
 These nominations must be submitted to CEWIL Canada office in January of each year.
 Winning students will be granted $1,000, comprising a CEWIL Canada award of $500 and the Emery-Dufault award of $500.
 For more information on this award, visit CEWIL Canada.

 student walking outside on NSCC campus